mattcroat/joy-of-code/posts/how-to-share-state-in-svelte-5/how-to-share-state-in-svelte-5.md

 ## Universal Reactivity

-[Svelte 5](https://svelte.dev/blog/svelte-5-is-alive) introduced a new universal system of reactivity named runes which means that you can use the same reactivity system inside and outside Svelte components as long as the file name includes the `.svelte` extension.
+In [Svelte 5](https://svelte.dev/blog/svelte-5-is-alive) you can use the same reactivity system (signals) inside and outside Svelte components thanks to the new [rune](https://svelte.dev/docs/svelte/what-are-runes) syntax.

-In this post I'm going to go over the different ways you can export and share reactive state in Svelte 5 using functions, classes and property accessors.
+In this post I'm going to go over the different ways you can export and share reactive state in Svelte 5 using **functions**, **classes** and **property accessors**.

 ## Global State